-- 1. Firing all cartridges in the magazine and the chamber will cause the bolt carrier to automatically lock open.
-Keep the rifle pointed in a safe direction.
-Put the safety in the "SAFE" position.
-Removal of the magazine can be accomplished by pressing inward on the magazine catch button with the thumb or forefinger.
-The magazine should fall free of the rifle of its own weight.
-To avoid the possibility of damage to the magazine, do not let it fall to the ground. - 2.
+- 1. Keep the rifle pointed in a safe direction.
+Put the safety in the "SAFE" position. - 2.
+Remove the magazine as described on page 12. - 3.
 Insert a loaded magazine.
 WARNING: The bolt catch is held in place by friction between the bolt face and the rear surface of the bolt catch.
-Therefore, when there is a loaded magazine in place and the rifle is jarred, the bolt can release and chamber a cartridge. - 3.
-Release the bolt carrier by the methods described on page 11.
+Therefore, when there is a loaded magazine in place and the rifle is jarred, the bolt can release and chamber a cartridge. - 4.
+Release the bolt carrier by the methods described on page 9.
 A cartridge will be chambered when the bolt carrier shuts.
 WARNING: The rifle is ready for instant use once the bolt carrier moves forward.
-If the rifle is not to be fired immediately, keep the safety on "SAFE" .
+If the rifle is not to be fired immediately, keep the safety on "SAFE".
 When you are ready to fire, move the selector to the "FIRE" position and resume firing, putting the safety back on "SAFE" when you cease firing, even for a moment.